 Here's the latest version of this record from the "COI Table" table:

 Name

 Calvin Welch

 Date Submitted

 3/13/2022 4:19pm

 Mutual Interest

 the eastern portion of Golden Gate Park being maintained as p[art of D5

 Community Location

 The Haight-Ashbury and the Inner Sunset

 because of the shared interest in maintain livability and commercial viability adjacent to Golden Gate Park

 Attachments

 DT and the Community of Interest in the Eastern Portion of Colden Cute Park

-Calvin Welch, member Koser Advisory Committee\
+Calvin Welch, member Koser Advisory Committee

-In the 2012 redistricting boundary adjustments, the then Task Fusce, at the request of community residence, added the centure portion of Gelden Gate Park to DS.
+In the 2012 redistricting boundary adjustments, the then Task Funce, at the request of community residence, added the centure portion of Gelden Gate Park to DS.
 We would request that there be

-An extension particular Ordering Control (1988) and the control of the control of
+An extension particular Ordering Control (1997) and the control of the control particular Ordering Control (1997) and the Control (1997) and the Control (1997) and the Control (1997) and the Control (1997) are control (1997) and the Control (1997) are building to the Control (1997) and from the control (1997) are building to the Control (1997) and the Control (1997) are building to the Control (1997) and the Control (1997) and the Control (1997) are building to the Control (1997) and the Control (1997) and the Control (1997) and the Control (1997) are building to the Control (1997) and the Cont

-The fine draft map of the Task Force par all of Golden Gore Park in Dit, as was the case before 2012.
-Since there is no population brooked with the boundary change, it is section why that decision was made.
-Colled Gore Park is one of the larger upon specie in sery style in the nation.
-There is no masses that a single baparotise should be empressed to exercise it.
+The fine draft map of the Task Force par all of Golden Gore Park in D1, as was the case before 2012.
+Since there is no population brooked with the boundary change, it is section why that decision was mode.
+Golden Gore Park is one of the larger upon specie in sery style in the nation.
+There is no mosses that is single baparolises should be empressed to exercise it.
 Indeed, it might make great sense to include

 Consistly the consen portion of the Park should remain in the same District as the two most impacted neighborhoods due things of delivery and the baser former - directly affected by the large and well used

-\ for identification purposes only
+for identification purposes only

 View in Airtable

+©2022 Airtable

+Visit our help center

 Subject: FW: John Tse shared a record from the "COI Table" table

 Date: Monday, March 14, 2022 9:25:40 AM

 Forwarding to RTF on BCC.